jezzsantos/saastack/docs/decisions/0020-managing-coupling.md

 The common architectural proposals that are well-known are:

-1. Hexagonal Architecture. a.k.a Ports and Adapters (Alistair Cockburn, 2005)
+1. Hexagonal Architecture. a.k.a.
+Ports and Adapters (Alistair Cockburn, 2005)
 2. Clean Architecture (uncle bob circa 2012)
 3. Onion Architecture (Jeffery Palermo, 2008)

 Each of these proposals manage coupling by putting the core/domain of the software at the center of the architecture, and have the IO/infrastructural components on the peripheral.

 Dependencies are managed by having the core/domain components define interfaces/contracts that are implemented by IO/infrastructural components.
-Thus the components in the "infrastructure" layer depends on the "core-domain" layer.
+Thus, the components in the "infrastructure" layer depends on the "core-domain" layer.
 No dependencies must be taken by the core/domain layer on other layers.

 ## Decision Outcome